RoboCup-SSL/ssl-game-controller/README.md

 #### The controller crashes on start.
 What can I do?
 Try deleting the history.json file in the working directory.
 It may got corrupted.

+## Integration into your own framework
+The game-controller can easily be integrated into your own AI framework, if you do not want to implement your own controller for testing purposes.

+Download the release binary from the Github release and run it from inside your framework.
+Then, attach to the WebSocket API that is used by the UI as well.
+The API is defined in [internal/app/controller/events.go](internal/app/controller/events.go).

+An example can be found here: https://github.com/TIGERs-Mannheim/AutoReferee/blob/master/modules/moduli-referee/src/main/java/edu/tigers/sumatra/referee/SslGameControllerProcess.java

 ## Development

 ### Requirements